joewez/AmpyFileManager/README.md

 A simple GUI wrapper that executes the AMPY command to manipulate the files on an ESP8266 board running MicroPython.

 It was written in C# in Visual Studio 2019, so you will need VS Express or better to compile it.
-It's only external dependency (besides Python and Ampy) is the Scintilla editor control (https://github.com/jacobslusser/ScintillaNET), which allows for Python3 syntax highlighting.
+It uses the Scintilla editor control (https://github.com/jacobslusser/ScintillaNET) to which allow for MicroPython syntax highlighting.

 As a development tool, I wrote the utility to mainly just edit the files directly off of the device.
 I have also embedded a simple terminal emulator to send commands to the serial REPL.
 The program works better though when paired with an external terminal such as puTTY or TeraTerm.
 See the configuration notes below on how to set this up.